amankr1098/SCPPnet/Images/readme.md

-**You will find here the implementation of architecture image and ASPP block image.**
+**Here you fill find the image of architecture and aspp block implementation.**